bkaestner/codewars-rules/rules/0120-Tests.md

 4. Run tests and verify that the new solution passes all tests
 5. Refactor your solution (optional)

+That's it.
+Note that the important part is the very first step: you write the tests first.
+"Why?", you're probably asking.
+"I know my solution already!"
+Well, are you sure about that?
+Some katas have long standing issues since the original author didn't check a few edge cases.

+However, since Codewars isn't running on your own machine, you should adjust the cycle a little bit and add more than a single test.
+The cycle works best with fast iterations, and the remote nature of Codewars makes this a little bit hard.
+Still, writing at least part of your tests first is __very__ recommended.

 ## Make your test descriptive